TeamArchie/ArchieHub/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/TeamArchie/ArchieHub/main/ArchieLoader/ArchieMain"))()
 ```

-## Latest Update 26/9/2024:
+## Latest Update 15/11/2024:
-- All Script team is doing alot of testings, we already finished with Mad City and Prison life script, and now we are working with Drive World script!
+- Currently the entire development team is making a decision: Continue developing before the ban wave scheduled for next month OR wait for the ban wave to occur and then make the decision.
+This does not yet mean the discontinuation of the script, **just that we do not want to risk being permanently banned from Roblox.
+(We can bypass HWID Bans, but no IP Bans sadly**

 Developers: Archie, Circlees and Nor (Aka Norietxy) from Discord, Viper and Nexuz from Guilded